Conal2023/LoveFlowers1.1/README.md

 ## Agile

 I employed the Agile methodology to develop and track my User Stories, utilizing issues to monitor project progress.
-You can access the Agile process in a separate file titled [File Name].
+You can access the Agile process in a separate file titled [AGILE.md](AGILE.md).

 ## User Stories